ParallelSSH/parallel-ssh/doc/advanced.rst

 Per-Host Command substitution
 ******************************

-For cases where different commands should be run each host, or the same command with different arguments, functionality exists to provide per-host command arguments for substitution.
+For cases where different commands should be run on each host, or the same command with different arguments, functionality exists to provide per-host command arguments for substitution.

 The ``host_args`` keyword parameter to :py:func:`run_command <pssh.pssh_client.ParallelSSHClient.run_command>` can be used to provide arguments to use to format the command string.